mlandukid/Hooligan-Challenge/README.md

 My knowledge of AWS has grown recently however my knowledge of configuring AWS Services via code is still somewhat limited so I wanted to test myself to try and learn a different approach.

 I envisioned using two methods, POST and DELETE to manage stream logs once they're active - to POST, and once they're no longer inactive - to DELETE.
 This way there's no data in DynamoDB which doesn't need to be there.
 By using filter expressions I am able to determine how many current streams the user is viewing and limit them to only 3 at one time.
 Once they close the stream, an API call can be made to remove this log from the database, thus allowing them to open another stream if they wish.

+After completing the challenge I reviewed my solution and found that the problem could be solved in a more efficient and elegant way (detailed at the bottom of this README).

 ### Building
 - clone the repository into your chosen location.